-The new borough-wide local plan 2033, known as LP33, will be the key strategic planning document used to direct and guide development in the borough up to 2033.
+The new borough wide Local Plan 2033, known as LP33, is the key strategic planning document used to direct and guide development in the borough up to 2033.
 Our aim is to make sure that the right amount of development is built in the right place at the right time so that the future needs of the borough are met.

-Once adopted LP33 will combine and replace our existing plans – the core strategy, development management local plan and site allocations local plan as well as the area action plans for Dalston, Hackney Central and Manor House.
+LP33 combines and replaces a number of our existing plans – namely, the core strategy, development management local plan and site allocations local plan as well as the area action plans for Dalston, Hackney Central and Manor House.

 Evidence base and other supporting documents